AnthonyAssayah/Shell_TaskHub/README.md

 My shell program supports all the standard commands available in bash.
 Additionally, it has implemented custom commands required by the assignment.
 These include:

-` cd ` -  Changes the current working directory.
+- ` cd ` -  Changes the current working directory.

-` echo ` - Prints the text after the echo command, including variables as `echo $variable_name`.
+- ` echo ` - Prints the text after the echo command, including variables as `echo $variable_name`.

-`!!` - Executes the last command entered.
+- `!!` - Executes the last command entered.

-`quit` - Exits the shell.
+- `quit` - Exits the shell.

-`echo $?` - Prints the exit status of the last executed command.
+- `echo $?` - Prints the exit status of the last executed command.

-`read` - Waits for user input and assigns it to a variable.
+- `read` - Waits for user input and assigns it to a variable.

-`$variable_name = value` - Variables can be declared using the syntax.
+- `$variable_name = value` - Variables can be declared using the syntax.

-`prompt = <new prompt>` - The prompt can also be changed using the syntax.
+- `prompt = <new prompt>` - The prompt can also be changed using the syntax.

-Redirection: `2>` , `>` , `>>` , and `<` as in bash.
+- Redirection: `2>` , `>` , `>>` , and `<` as in bash. (make sure to not forgot `SPACE` between the last character and the sign in each side)

+- Multiple pipes commands, separate by `|` work correctly. (make sure to not forgot `SPACE` between the last character and the sign in each side)

-In the implemented shell program, if the user types `Control-C` during command execution, the program will not terminate but instead print the message "You typed Control-C!" to the console.
+- In the implemented shell program, if the user types `Control-C` during command execution, the program will not terminate but instead print the message "You typed Control-C!" to the console.

 ## Logic Command